jdlogan0/chordclash-dev-portfolio/README.md

 Finally, I used audio played by the SingerManager, which had an event track on the sequence.
 On a switch, the volume would change depending on player health.
 I made sure both audio files were primed before the sequence so they would start immediately, and was surprised by how in sync they were.
 Then the sequence lagged, and the singers were ahead.
 To solve this, instead of playing once at the beginning of the sequence and changing volume, the audio is repeatedly played and stopped.
 The event on the sequence passes along the current time so the audio can be played from that moment.
 That way, if the sequence lags, the singers are only out of sync until the next switch.

+*screenshot from singer manager*

 ## Calibration

+In order for calibration to work, I needed to add an offset to the notespawner that would affect the calculations for accuracy and the timing for a note being removed from queues.
+The first step was simple - just subtracting the offset from the location before calculating the ranges.
+It was when I changed the way timing worked that I ran into problems.
+It was also when more art was added to the game, so working on my laptop went from laggy but playable (and actually good for testing if the offset calculations worked) to slow enough I couldn't tell if my changes were doing anything.
+Due to another class requiring long hours for group work, I didn't have much time to go to the lab and use the computers there.
+This made testing much more difficult as there were a lot of instances of having to ask my teammates to test my branch to check if things were working (a huge thank you to the teammates who put up with me constantly asking for tests).

 ## Other Challenges